arivolispark/blog/README.md

 # Overfitting
 MSE = Mean Squared Error

-If the MSE of the training set is minium (ie, looks near perfect), but the MSE of the testing set is not, this could mean _Overfitting_.
+If training set has a low MSE (ie, looks near perfect), and the testing set has a high MSE, then this could mean _Overfitting_.

 _Using many features in a model that is trained on a small training set_ could likely lead to Overfitting.